mCodex/nExBot/docs/SMARTHUNT.md

-# 📊 SmartHunt Analytics
+# 📊 Hunt Analyzer

-SmartHunt is an advanced hunting analytics system that provides real-time insights, detailed tracking, and AI-powered recommendations to optimize your hunting sessions.
+Hunt Analyzer is an advanced hunting analytics system that provides real-time insights, detailed tracking, and data-driven recommendations to optimize your hunting sessions.

 ## Features